hpieterse/fin-meh/README.md

-# Fin Meh
+# YABT  (Yet Another Budgeting Tool)
-Fin Meh is a personal budgeting and spend tracking application.
+YABT is a personal budgeting and spend tracking application.
 Load and categorise your spending and see a summary budget.

 ## Getting Started